-Wintergreen to feature the artwork
+Wintergreen to feature student art in May

-Presque Isle, Maine—Wintergreen Arts Center is featuring the work of local artist Catherine O’Clair during the month of February.
-Her Opening Reception will be held February 1, from 6:00 pm to 8:00 pm, during Presque Isle’s First Friday Downtown Art Walk.
+Presque Isle, Maine—Wintergreen Arts Center will host a Student Art Show during the month of May.
+The Opening Reception will be held May 6, from 6:00 pm to 8:00 pm, during Presque Isle’s First Friday Art Walk.